giantswarm/docs/src/content/advanced/cluster-management/node-pools-capi/index.md

 Also, the order in which we define the instance types in `instanceTypeOverrides` is important.
 The first instance type in the list that is available in the selected availability zone will be used.

+**Note:** Changing the `instanceTypeOverrides` value won't trigger a rolling update of the node pool.

 Using multiple instance types in a node pool has some benefits:

 - Together with spot instances, using multiple instance types allows better price optimization.
 Popular instance types tend to have more price adjustments.
 Allowing older-generation instance types that are less popular tends to result in lower costs and fewer interruptions.